-Bandwidth Monitoring can be used to identify any network bottlenecks and which devices are hogging available network bandwidth.
+Bandwidth Monitoring available in Agent 6.6 and above can be used to identify any network bottlenecks and which devices are hogging available network bandwidth.
 Resolving network bottlenecks can lead to a superior quality of service for your customers due to reduced network response times as well as helping to minimize costs as hardware and bandwidth provision can be matched to actual requirements.
 Alternatively, this may provide the opportunity to sell new hardware and increased bandwidth to meet requirements.

 Bandwidth Monitoring check failures are indicated in the Dashboard north pane under the icon and information on the particular check that failed is displayed in the lower pane.

 The Bandwidth Monitoring Gauge displaying the current status of the check is accessed through the clickable information line for the specific check.

 The Server Performance and Bandwidth Monitoring History Reports show the results of Performance Monitoring or Bandwidth Monitoring checks, on an individual server, over the last 24 hours and 8 day.

 The number of consecutive failures before an alert is sent is configured in the Dashboard and this suppression may be applied globally across the client base as well as for each individual server.
 For further information please refer to Server Performance Monitoring and Bandwidth Monitoring Alert Suppression.